smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

 - Child of:
  [`massspectrometry`](#massspectrometry)

-- Mass spectrometry technique.
-Components: 1) sample preparation: chemical concentration of analyte; 2) ionization: ion beam; 3) mass
-analyzer: accelerator Mass spectrometer; 4) detector: not specified.
-In this technique, the target element is first chemically separated from the sample before it is placed in a sample holder in the AMS instrument.
+- In this technique, the target element is first chemically separated from the sample before it is placed in a sample holder in the AMS instrument.
 The sample element is then bombarded by cesium ions to sputter the analyte element from the sample as negative ions.
 The